aergoio/guide/source/smart-contracts/lua/guide.md

 [LiteTree](https://github.com/aergoio/litetree) is used as the SQL processing engine for Aergo smart contracts.
 LiteTree is implemented based on SQLite.

-Detailed SQL usage can be found at https://sqlite.org/lang.html and https://sqlite.org/lang_corefunc.html
+Detailed SQL usage can be found at [SQL as understood by SQLite](https://sqlite.org/lang.html) and [Built-in Scalar SQL functions](https://sqlite.org/lang_corefunc.html)

 However, we do not provide full SQL functionality.
 There are some limitations due to stability and security.

+When working with SQL functionality, please consider the following:

 **Data types**